 Select applicants may, on a case by case basis, be invited in for a short admission interview as part of the evaluation process.

-The tuition fee for students entering the program in May 2017 is:
+Program fees for students entering the program in May 2023:

 Students with employment offers from an accounting firm before or after starting the Graduate Diploma in Professional Accounting should inquire with their employer about potential tuition subsidies.
 Some accounting firms will reimburse their employees a portion of the tuition of an accredited graduate diploma program.
 The program provides the equivalent training for four CPA PEP modules: Core 1, Core 2, Audit & Assurance Elective and Tax Elective.